bloguetronica/cp2130-conf-library/README.txt

 the new features that are present on the most recent versions of the configuration application.

-A list of configuration files and their descriptions follows:
+A list of configuration files, and respective targets, follows:
 – fau200-r0.xml – FAU200 power supply, revision 0;
 – fau200-r1.xml – FAU200 power supply, revision 1;
 – fau201-r0.xml – FAU201 power supply, revision 0;